Blog

 4. Explore and celebrate diversity on your campus or at your workplace.

-While you won’t stop being part of an underrepresented group as a passive member, active engagement with your identity and with the identity of others is highly desired by medical schools.
-This might mean taking history or sociology classes, joining your university’s Black Pre-Med Society or starting a group for Latinx researchers in your lab.
+Active engagement with your identity as a member of an underrepresented group and with the identity of others is highly desired by medical schools.
+This might mean taking history or sociology classes, joining your university’s Black Pre-Med Society, or starting a group for Latinx researchers in your lab.
 These kinds of experiences can help you better understand the sociopolitical and historical factors that relate to our understanding of ethnicity and diversity today.
 You can take responsibility by becoming an educated citizen, demonstrating confidence and pride in your background, and celebrating the personal heritage of those around you.

 Do you need help identifying and highlighting your diversity appeal?
-Work one-on-one with an Accepted expert to draw out your unique experiences and history to develop an application that matches your target school’s mission for diversity.
-Schedule a free consultation with an Accepted admissions consultant today about this and other elements of your med school application.
+Work one-on-one with an Accepted expert to draw out your unique experiences and history in order to develop an application that matches your target school’s mission for diversity.
+Schedule a free consultation with an Accepted admissions consultant today to discuss this and other elements of your med school application.